forestryio/forestry.io/hugo/content/blog/landing-page-create-static-site-copy.md

 Images are automatically optimized and SVG are compressed in a single spritesheet.

-\[Link Documentation\] – A complete list of features and detailed installation guide
+\[Link Documentation\] – A complete list of features and comprehensive guide

 ## Hassle-free Updates